withastro/docs/src/pages/en/guides/integrations-guide.md

 Astro integrations are always added through the `integrations` property in your  `astro.config.mjs` file.

+> Find more information about using and configuring any individual integration by visiting our [integrations page](https://astro.build/integrations) and following the link to its repository on GitHub.

 There are three common ways to import an integration into your Astro project:
 1. Installing an npm package integration.
 2. Import your own integration from a local file inside your project.